arturpilavetz/SwiftUIChat/README.md

 }
 ```

 That's it!
-You now have a fully functional chat interface.
+You now have a functional chat interface with pre-set messages.

 ### Using Your Own View Model